DeograciousAggrey/GamesStore/README.md

  }
 ```

-## Some Images of the zkGames Application
+## Some Images of the GamesStoreApplication

 ### Initial page